 To promote my music, I have uploaded my three releases on last.fm.
-Aside from the tracks being available for preview in charts (with full-length streaming on individual track pages) this also provides an additional platform for encyclopedic references.
-However, as last.fm turns out to re-encode uploaded media instead of providing the originals (thus messing up the original masters), I have decided to restrict direct downloads from the site.
-The original masters are still available for download (320 kbps .MP3) at SoundCloud.
+However, as last.fm turns out to re-encode all uploaded media (thereby messing up the levels of the original masters), I have decided to restrict direct downloads from the site.
+The original masters are still available for download (320 kbps .MP3) on SoundCloud.

 It’s dark.
 It’s deep.
 It’s intricate.
 It’s the second album coming to fruition from a five-year-long production stage.
 Whereas poems conveys its voices of short narrative expressions with organic instrumentations and subtle amounts of electronic processing, Existential Exile dives into the realm of electronica, representing the other half of what has constituted my two primary styles of production.

 Spanning a stage of five years’ worth of production and composition, poems is the first album of three compilations to be released.
 This is my official debut release, bearing fruit from a journey that made its initiation back in 2007.
 With 20 tracks in a neoclassical expressive video-game-influenced style, poems represents one of the two stylistic aspects that have revealed themselves as my primary outlets in music.